Greginkansas/-openhab-openhab1wiki/FIND.md

 mqtt:find.pwd=YOURPASSWORD
 ```

-You can run your own find server like this:
+You can run your own find server like this:<br>
-`pi@tvpi:~/find $ ./find-2.1-linux-arm -mosquitto findID -mqtt mymqttserver:1883/ -mqttadmin _finduser _-mqttadminpass findpasswd tvpi:8003`
+`pi@tvpi:~/find $ ./find-2.1-linux-arm -mosquitto findID -mqtt mymqttserver:1883/ -mqttadmin finduser -mqttadminpass findpasswd tvpi:8003`

 then it'll connect to a MQTT server on `mymqttserver` port `1883` with a client ID 'findID' using credentials 'finduser' and password 'findpasswd'.
 If you're using mosquitto, use 'mosquitto_passwd <passwordfile> finduser' to add credentials.